 We will call him B. I felt visible around him and my pain was visible to him.
 I didn’t have to hide the reality of what K had done to me anymore.
 It was empowering in so many ways.
 Little did I know I was far from empowered and left vulnerable to B’s cruel intentions.
 B took me out in his car, bought me gifts and shared his own story of a childhood stolen (or so he made me believe).
 I confided in B about my earlier abuse and he told me to report it to the police.
 B acknowledging what had happened seven years prior and telling me to stand up and be counted made me feel safe.

 Again, I didn’t see anything wrong in what was happening to me.
-B insisted we had to keep our ‘friendship’ secret as no one would understand.
-This was no problem for me as I had a kept a similar secret for several years.
+B insisted we kept our ‘friendship’ secret as no one would understand.
+This was no problem for me, I had a kept a similar secret for several years.
 B groomed me.
 The abuse went on for several years and with it my innocence, self-worth and confidence.
 At a time when I was most impressionable B was shaping me into the person he needed me to be – weak and obedient.

 This time of my life should have provided opportunity and growth into the young woman I was supposed to be.
 Instead, I was conflicted.
-I was becoming a woman in so many ways, experiencing things no one should ever have to regardless of age.
-At the same time, I was becoming the child I never was.
-I was finally questioning nothing, I was doing as I was told, pleasing others and seeking approval.
+I was becoming a woman in so many ways, experiencing things no one should ever have to regardless of age whilst at the same time I was becoming the child I never was.
+I was finally questioning nothing.
+I was doing as I was told, pleasing others and seeking approval.

 Sat in a room with only a wall between us it was explained I could read my statement to the board and then I would have to leave promptly so as to avoid B being subjected to my presence.
 They tried persuading me this was for my protection – how can this be the case when I had requested he be in the room to hear me read my statement.
 I suddenly realised in that moment he had been told I was brave enough to stand in front of him after sixteen years.
 I was in control!
 B is a coward, nothing more than an insignificant man that took something I can never get back – I know now that despite him stealing something so precious he does not have the power any longer to control this strong, independent, fierce woman (no longer a child)!

 I celebrate my imperfections and all my experiences, good and bad.
 I hope to show other young women that adversity doesn’t mean failure and that you can stand up and be counted.
 Today I look forward to starting my PhD studies – my passion being the ‘inter-generational existence of resilience as a result of trauma’.
-I hope to one day make a difference to the way those who have experienced any kind of trauma are perceived, understood and approached.
+I hope to one day make a difference to those who have experienced trauma, in how they are perceived, understood and approached.
 I truly believe in strength and hope to make sense of any situation in order to just cope and even thrive.